-ComputingProviding our children with the latest technology
+ComputingProviding our children with the skills to become digital citizens

 The Computing curriculum focuses on three strands that will support the children to become not only computer literate children but also skilled creators and adaptors of technological programs:

-- Information Technology – this aspect is similar to a more traditional view of ICT.
+- Information Technology– this aspect is similar to a more traditional view of ICT.
 The children will learn how to use word processing programs to present information including photographs, videos, research and web pages.
 We also expect the children to be able to analyse their learning and to target their presentations to particular audiences.

 - Digital Literacy – in this strand we will support the children to understand how to use the Internet and technology safely and respectfully.
 We will teach them different methods of digital communication that will support their learning, as well as encouraging them to become discerning of digital content.
 We also educate our children in Online Safety.
 We want to ensure that our children are equipped with the knowledge to use technology safely and sensibly.
 It is also important that children know what to do if they do come across material that in unsuitable on the Internet.